 Eleni’s experience in Greece primarily comes from the largest motorway project constructed in Europe in the 2000’s, the 670 km long Egnatia Motorway, where she had the opportunity to be involved in the design and construction of large-scale earthworks and structures such as bridges and tunnels.
 Eleni has been working in New Zealand since 2012, mainly for WSP (former Opus) and currently for Stantec as a Senior Principal Engineering Geologist and Geotechnical, Pavement and Structures lead in the Wellington office.
 Eleni has been involved in a variety of infrastructure projects in the transport, water and building sectors across New Zealand, including the design of new highway routes and maintenance of existing road networks, seismic upgrade and maintenance of bridge and tunnel structures, slope design and slope stabilisation works, assessment of slope stability related risk, etc. Eleni has been an elected member of the NZGS Management Committee since 2016 and has been assisting the Society in a variety of roles, mainly associated with training, organising events and the local geotechnical Symposium in 2021.
 She has also been the Treasurer and vice-Chair of the Society, before taking on the role of the Chair for the 2021 – 2023 term.

-Emilia is a chartered geotechnical engineer with over 12 years of experience covering various geotechnical and civil projects in New Zealand, Hong Kong and the UK.
+Emilia is a chartered geotechnical engineer with over 14 years of experience covering various geotechnical and civil projects in New Zealand, Hong Kong and the UK.
 She has experience in working on complex problems, especially in the analysis, evaluation and design of liquefaction mitigation options and complex foundations.
-She also has broad knowledge and geotechnical experience in slope assessments, retaining walls assessment and design, including landfill design.
+She also oversees techincal issues investigations and and resolution as a Risk Specialist.

 Co-opted Committee Members